Align Income Share Funding review — an alternative to personal loans

 What do borrowers say about Align?

 Not much.
 Align’s Better Business Bureau (BBB) page earns an A- rating, solely based on the fact that it failed to respond to a customer complaint.
 It has no reviews on its BBB page and isn’t accredited.

 Align does better on Trustpilot.
 As of March 2019, it scores a 9.4 out of 10 based on over 300 reviews.
 Customers rave about Align’s speed, customer service and the fact that it offers a financial product that doesn’t depend on your income.

 At least one reviewer was unpleasantly surprised at how much that percentage of their income actually amounted to when their repayments were due.
-At least two others were upset because Align rejected their application because they didn’t work at least 35 hours a week (one claimed they had proved they did, another said it shouldn’t matter because they had such a high income).
+At least two others were upset because Align rejected their application because they didn’t work at least 35 hours a week — one claimed they had proven otherwise, another said it shouldn’t matter because they had such a high income.

 Am I eligible?